 The impact of spending reductions in the public sector is a key governance issue for the Fire Authority.
-2019/20 was the final year of the four-year government funding settlement and single year settlements were issued for 2020/21 and 2021/22.
-As there is a great deal of uncertainty surrounding the level of government funding (both settlement funding and funding for pensions) from 2022/23 onwards, three medium-term financial plan scenarios have been modelled based on differing levels of funding.
-The Authority has set a balanced budget for the forthcoming financial year (2021/22) and needs to identify further savings during the period 2021/22 to 2023/24 ranging from £0.9M (best case scenario) to £2.8M (worst case scenario) depending on the funding position.
+To set a balanced budget for the forthcoming financial year (2023/24) the Authority was required to again draw from its already limited reserves.
+Further savings during the period 2024/25 to 2026/27 will be required to balance the budget going forward.
 Alternative delivery options for services continue to be considered and implementation plans are being progressed.
 Implementation will be closely monitored to ensure that planned service changes and associated savings are realised.